 Prior to Cumberland, she served as Athletic Trainer/Athletic Assistant/Lower School and Middle School Physical Education Teacher at Westridge School for Girls in Pasadena, Calif., serving as athletic trainer for all middle school and high school sports including basketball, soccer, lacrosse, softball and volleyball at Westridge.
 As Athletic Assistant, she assisted with purchase orders, coordination of transportation, game set-up, organization of officials and other tasks as dictated by the Athletic Director.
-Her teacher roles included grades 4-6 for team sports, age-appropriate fitness and recreation activities and grades 7-8 about volleyball, soccer, basketball and softball.
+Her teacher roles included grades 4-6 for team sports, age-appropriate fitness and recreation activities and grades 7-8 for volleyball, soccer, basketball and softball.

 The Brentwood, Tenn., native received her bachelor’s in Biology/Pre-Med from UNC-Greensboro in December 2001 and her master’s in Athletic Training from UT-Chattanooga in May 2005.
+She was a member of the women’s soccer team at UNCG.

-At UTC she worked with the football and women’s soccer programs primarily but also covered softball, volleyball and men’s and women’s basketball for the Mocs.
+At UTC she worked with the football and women’s soccer programs primarily but also covered softball, volleyball, and men’s and women’s basketball for the Mocs.
 Her duties included the prevention, evaluation and treatment of injuries along with travel and documentation and working with team physicians.
 She also assisted a Certified Athletic Trainer at Boyd-Buchanan School in Chattanooga, providing athletic training services for all sports, including football.

 Bynum then moved to the West Coast, serving three years as Assistant Athletic Trainer/Adjunct Professor of Kinesiology at Westmont College in Santa Barbara, working with 11 men’s and women’s teams, including soccer, basketball, volleyball and baseball.
-She supervised and educated 18 student athletic trainers and taught one upper level Kinesiology course on the basics of athletic injuries and treatment.
+She supervised and educated 18 student athletic trainers and taught one upper-level Kinesiology course on the basics of athletic injuries and treatment.

 Two of those years she also worked as a Physical Therapist Aide/Clinical Projects Coordinator at Hayashida and Associates in Santa Barbara.
 There she assisted five physical therapists with patient care, rehabilitation exercises and treatment, including modalities.
 She also handled all ordering and the clinical supplies budget and worked on all clinical improvement projects, including marketing.